World's eyes turn to sport as Russian Winter Games hit stride

 "Irina Rodnina is from the club of three-times gold medallists and one of the most respected in the world," Chernyshenko told reporters.
 "The Olympic Games are not about politics," he said.

-Nevertheless, Putin held a meeting on Friday with Ukrainian counterpart Viktor Yanukovich, who was in Sochi for the opening ceremony despite a political and economic crisis at home that has brought thousands of protesters onto the streets.
+Nevertheless, Putin held an expected one-on-one meeting on Friday with Ukrainian counterpart Viktor Yanukovich, who was in Sochi to attend the opening ceremony.

-The following day, Moscow cranked up pressure on its neighbour by linking the disbursement of a sorely needed tranche of a $15 billion aid package to Kiev with the repayment of a hefty gas bill owed to Russian firms.
+Moscow has frozen aid to Ukraine until it knows who will be named in place of the pro-Russian prime minister removed last week in a bid to appease opposition leaders and thousands of protesters rallying in central Kiev against Yanukovich's rule.

+The Ukrainian president infuriated many of his people by deciding at the last minute to spurn a trade deal with the European Union in favour of deeper economic ties with Russia.

-Five gold medals were up for grabs on Saturday.
-The action concludes around midnight with the floodlit women's moguls.
+Five gold medals in total will be up for grabs on Saturday, with the action concluding around midnight with the floodlit women's moguls.

-There were plenty of empty seats at Sochi venues on Saturday.
-Organisers said about 70 percent of tickets had been sold for the Games overall, and that some venues' seating capacity had to be reduced for security reasons.

-Following Kotsenburg's victory, Norwegian Marit Bjoergen, dubbed the "Iron Lady" and the most successful athlete of the 2010 Games with five medals, won the cross-country skiathlon.
+Norwegian Marit Bjoergen, dubbed the "Iron Lady" and the most successful athlete of the 2010 Games with five medals, including three golds, won the cross-country skiathlon.

-Sven Kramer of the Netherlands successfully defended his 5,000 metres title in an Olympic record time at the Adler Arena.

-And Norway's Ole Einar Bjoerndalen matched compatriot Bjorn Daehlie's Winter Games record of 12 medals when he won the biathlon men's 10 km sprint.

 Looking ahead to Sunday's big draw, the men's downhill, American Bode Miller laid bare the dangers faced by competitors when he said the treacherous Rosa Khutor piste "could kill you".